BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 Rorty knew that solidarity does not arise in seconds.
 It grows in the hours spent with *Raskolnikov*, *Dorothea Brooke*, or the *Invisible Man*---with people one will never meet and whom one nonetheless begins to know.

-As a new communication medium participating in communication for the first time (cf. {% cite esposito:2022 %}), *(Generative) AI* transforms precisely this process, and in a way that would have troubled Rorty.
+Here, as a new communication medium participating in communication for the first time (cf. {% cite esposito:2022 %}), *(Generative) AI* transforms precisely this process, and in a way that would have troubled Rorty.
 Not because the technology is evil, but because it accelerates, compresses, and smooths encounters with the unfamiliar.
-What a novel laboriously builds over two hundred pages---for example, trust in an unfamiliar voice, the capacity to endure contradictions, the slow understanding of another world---an AI can summarize in a few paragraphs.
+What a novel laboriously builds over two hundred pages---for example, trust in an unfamiliar voice, the capacity to endure contradictions, the slow understanding of another world---an LLM can summarize in a few paragraphs.
 But whether the expansion of the imagination that Rorty had in mind still arises in the process is questionable.
 Summaries do not sensitize; they inform.
 And the difference between the two is, for Rorty, the **difference between knowledge and solidarity**.